-- 1. If it is active, end the Universal Broker subsystem (UBROKER). - On the OS/400 command line, execute the following command: - ===>ENDSBS UBROKER - 2.
-To remove the licensed program, execute the following command: - ===>DLTLICPGM LICPGM(OUCM121) - 3.
-If the following message displays, use the DSPJOBLOG command to identify the problem: - Objects for product OUCM121 option \ALL release \ONLY not deleted."
+- If it is active, end the Universal Broker subsystem (UBROKER).
+On the IBM i command line, execute the following command: ===>ENDSBS_UBROKER - To remove the licensed program, execute the following command: ===>DLTLICPGM LICPGM(OUCM121) - 3.
+If the following message displays, use the DSPJOBLOG command to identify the problem:

+Objects for product OUCM121 option ALL release ONLY not deleted."
 Correct the problem and repeat Step 2.

-Note: Before performing this uninstall, read Section 6.6.8 Product Removal.
+Note: Before performing this uninstall, read the text at the beginning of this section (Section 6.6.8 Product Removal).

-The user ID used for uninstalling Universal Products 3.1.1 must have \ALLOBJ and \SECADM special authorities.
+The user ID used for uninstalling Universal Products 3.1.1 must have ALLOBJ and SECADM special authorities.